enten/ngx-sticky/README.md

 * Support for Angular Universal
 * Prevents page-jumping when switching to sticky mode
 * No jQuery or other dependencies - pure Angular solution
+* Support for boundaries to make elements stop

 ## Installation